Lani274/tutorial-flask-login/README.md

         db.create_all(app=app)
         print('Created Database!')
 ````
 Firstly, we imported the models we created: User and Note.
-With the function create_database() we now created a database.db file that most likely is located in the instance folder of your webapp.
+With the function create_database() we now created a database.db file that most likely is located in the instance folder of your web app.

 ---
 ### 6.2 Creating New User Accounts